-The Executive Committee shall consist of the Officers of the Board, the Chairs of the Committees, and the immediate past Chair of the Board, if he/she remains on the Board.
+The Executive Committee shall consist of the Officers of the Board who are Directors, the Chairs of Committees, and the immediate past Chair of the Board, if he/she remains as a Director.
+In addition, the Board may appoint additional Directors to the Executive Committee at any time; however, the total number of Executive Committee members shall not exceed eight.
 The Executive Committee meets at least quarterly or at the call of the Chair of the Board, and the Chair of the Board or his/her designate chairs the Committee's meetings.